device42/device42-docs/docs/auto-discovery/storage-arrays-autodiscovery/storage-arrays.md

 import ThemedImage from '@theme/ThemedImage' import useBaseUrl from '@docusaurus/useBaseUrl'

-Storage Arrays are identified and returned by Device42 [Storage arrays autodiscovery](./).
+Storage arrays are identified and returned by Device42 [Storage arrays autodiscovery](./).
 Storage arrays also display their resource details, related resources, and topology maps.

 ## View All Storage Arrays

-Select **Resources > Storage > Arrays** from the Device42 menu to display the storage arrays list page.
+Select **Resources > Storage > Arrays** from the Device42 menu to display the **Storage Arrays** list page.

 <ThemedImage
   alt="Storage arrays list page"